Transportation management system

-A Transportation Management System (TMS) is a subset of supply chain management concerning transportation operations, which may be part of an enterprise resource planning (ERP) system.
+A transportation management system (TMS) is a subset of supply chain management concerning transportation operations, which may be part of an enterprise resource planning (ERP) system.

-A TMS typically acts as an intermediary between an ERP or legacy order processing and warehouse/distribution module.
-In this setup, the TMS Planning Module evaluates both inbound (procurement) and outbound (shipping) orders, providing the user with suggested routing solutions.
-The user reviews these suggestions and selects the most reasonable option, which is then passed to the transportation provider analysis module.
-This module determines the best mode of transportation and the most cost-effective solution.
-Once the optimal option is chosen, an electronic load tendering and track/trace system is used to execute the shipment through the selected carrier.
-The TMS also supports freight audit and payment processes.
-Integration with ERP systems (once orders are transformed into shipments) and sometimes with Warehouse Management System (WMS) programs are also commonly linked to ERP.
+A TMS usually 'sits' between an ERP or legacy order processing and warehouse/distribution module.
+A typical scenario would include both inbound (procurement) and outbound (shipping) orders to be evaluated by the TMS Planning Module offering the user various suggested routing solutions.
+These solutions are evaluated by the user for reasonableness and are passed along to the transportation provider analysis module to select the best mode and the least cost possible.
+Once the best option is selected, the solution is typically generated by an electronic load tendering and a track/trace system to execute the optimized shipment by the selected carrier, and later to support freight audit and payment (settlement process).
+Links back to ERP systems (after orders turned into optimal shipments), and sometimes secondarily to Warehouse Management System (WMS) programs are also linked to ERP.